NiSource (NYSE:NI) Issues FY 2021 Earnings Guidance

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, November 19th.
+Shareholders of record on Friday, October 29th will be given a $0.22 dividend.
+This represents a $0.88 annualized dividend and a yield of 3.46%.
+The ex-dividend date is Thursday, October 28th.
+NiSource’s dividend payout ratio is 66.67%.

-In other NiSource news, COO Pablo Vegas sold 5,384 shares of the business’s stock in a transaction dated Thursday, July 1st.
+In other news, Director Michael E. Jesanis sold 4,000 shares of NiSource stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $25.56, for a total value of $102,240.00.
+Following the completion of the transaction, the director now owns 42,250 shares in the company, valued at $1,079,910.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, COO Pablo Vegas sold 5,384 shares of NiSource stock in a transaction dated Thursday, July 1st.
 The stock was sold at an average price of $24.54, for a total transaction of $132,123.36.
-Following the completion of the transaction, the chief operating officer now owns 101,224 shares of the company’s stock, valued at $2,484,036.96.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP Daniel A. Creekmur sold 2,308 shares of the business’s stock in a transaction dated Wednesday, May 12th.
-The stock was sold at an average price of $25.80, for a total value of $59,546.40.
-Following the transaction, the senior vice president now directly owns 10,173 shares of the company’s stock, valued at approximately $262,463.40.
+Following the completion of the transaction, the chief operating officer now owns 101,224 shares of the company’s stock, valued at approximately $2,484,036.96.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 11,692 shares of company stock valued at $293,910.
-0.37% of the stock is currently owned by company insiders.
+Insiders own 0.37% of the company’s stock.

 NiSource Inc, an energy holding company, operates as a regulated natural gas and electric utility company in the United States.
 The company operates through two segments, Gas Distribution Operations and Electric Operations.
 It provides natural gas services and transportation for residential, commercial, and industrial customers; generates, transmits, and distributes electricity; and wholesale and transmission transaction services.